thapapradeep884/week-6-12194940-/README.md

 **4.1.
 To discover avilable components**

-_In order to check the available components in the workspace, we run the following commands._
+We issue the following commands to check the workspace's accessible components.

 ```
 ros2 component types
 ```

-The terminal returns all the available components:
+The terminal returns all of the components that are available:

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/p18.PNG)

 **4.2.
 Run-time composition using ROS services with a publisher and subscriber**

-Firstly, we start the component container in one terminal :
+In the first terminal, we launch the component container:

 ```
 ros2 run rclcpp_components component_container
 ```

-In order to verify that the container is running via `ros2` command line tools, we run following command in the second terminal which will show a name of the component as an output.
+We perform the following command in the second terminal, and it will output the name of the component, allowing us to confirm that the container is running using the 'ros2' command line tools.

 ```
 ros2 component list
 ```

-After this step, in the second terminal, we load the talker component:
+Following this, we load the talker component on the second terminal:

 ```
 ros2 component load /ComponentManager composition composition::Talker
 ```

-This command will return the unique ID of the loaded component as well as the name of the node:
+This command will return the node name and the distinctive ID of the loaded component:

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/p19.PNG)

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/p20.PNG)
 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/p21.PNG)

-After this, we run following code in the second terminal in order to load the listener component:
+The listener component is then loaded by running the code below on the second terminal:

 ```
 ros2 component load /ComponentManager composition composition::Listener
 ```

-The output is shown in the images above.
+The results are displayed in the pictures up top.

-Finally we can run the `ros2` command line utility to inspect the state of the container:
+Finally, we may launch the 'ros2' command-line tool to check the container's state:

 ```
 ros2 component list